emre1702/LuaStats/README.md

 # LuaStats
 Get stats of your Lua-files.

 A small tool to get statistics for all of your Lua-files in one directory.

+## What can that program do?
+It can get the statistics for all the .lua files in a directory.

+The stats include:
+- amount of lua-files
+- amount of other files
+- amount of functions
+- amount of lines
+- amount of characters
+- amount of comment-lines
+- amount of comment-characters

+Also you can choose between a fast execution or a slow, but prettier.
+The fast execution could block all threads and that way also the UI.
+If you got many large .lua files you should better take the fast execution,
+else I would suggest to take the slower iterate.